o2r-project/erc-spec/docs/spec/index.md

 An ERC MUST have a _main document_, i.e. the file which contains the text and instructions being the basis for the scientific publication describing the packaged analysis.

-The main document's name SHOULD be `main` with an appropriate extension and media type.
+The main document's name SHOULD be `main` with an appropriate file extension and media type.
-For example if the main document is RMarkdown, then the extension should be `.Rmd` and the media type `text/markdown`.
+For example if the main document is RMarkdown, then the file extension should be `.Rmd` and the media type `text/markdown`.

 An ERC MUST have a _display file_, i.e. the file which is shown to the user first when he opens an ERC in a supporting platform or tool.

-The display file's name SHOULD be `view` with an appropriate extension and media type.
+The display file's name SHOULD be `view` with an appropriate file extension and media type.
-For example if the main document is Hypertext Markup Language (HTML), then the extension should be `.htm` or `.html` and the media type `text/html`.
+For example if the main document is Hypertext Markup Language (HTML), then the file extension should be `.htm` or `.html` and the media type `text/html`.

 <div class="alert note" markdown="block">
 Typically, the _display file_ is "rendered" from the main file, which follows the [literate programming paradigm](https://en.wikipedia.org/wiki/Literate_programming).